jackwhelan/microservices/version-bump/README.md

 ```
 docker build -t version-bumper .
-docker run -v ${pwd}/VERSION:/app/VERSION version-bumper minor
+docker run -v ${env.WORKSPACE}:/app/microservice version-bumper minor
 ```

-In this example I am mounting the version file into the workspace of the image and passing "minor" as the version to bump.
+In this example I am mounting a Jenkins workspace into a microservice folder on the image and passing "minor" as the version to bump.